Ilhan Omar On Her Memoir And Moving The Needle Toward Progressive Policies

 And to see so many people now running for office with the policy positions that we ran on and continue to advocate for really is a testament on how much we've changed the narrative of what is electable and what is debatable in Congress.

-On why Joe Biden should choose a person of color as his running mate
+On why Biden should choose a person of color as his running mate

 I think it would be really helpful for our party to continue to have diversity as not something we talk about, but something we celebrate and push forward.